surebot/Eventline/docs/Upgrading..md

 Since v0.3 we've dropped native support for Rx.js, if you want to use your existing Rx.js actions you should convert them to ES6 generators or ES7 async functions.

+You now no longer need to call `start` to start eventline and this function has been removed.